sberrevoets/scottberrevoets.com/content/blog/2022-09-28-human-factors-choosing-technologies.md

 Title: Human factors in choosing technologies
 Date: 2022-09-28
-Summary: Discussion on what human factors to consider when choosing to adopt a new technology

-I recently saw a thread where someone wanted to introduce a more capable architecture pattern than what most apps start out with in a small team, but received some pushback from teammates and was looking for help in countering
+Description: Discussion on what human factors to consider when choosing to adopt a new technology I recently saw a thread where someone wanted to introduce a more capable architecture pattern than what most apps start out with in a small team, but received some pushback from teammates and was looking for help in countering